+We accept children from the age of 5 years at our afternoon class for kids and beginners, and from 7 years at our regular sessions.
 There is no upper age limit for adults wishing to start.
 Karate is physically demanding but we will help you to improve your fitness levels gradually.
 If it has been a long while since you’ve exercised, or if you have a health condition that could affect your ability to exercise safely, you may wish to seek advice from your GP prior to starting.

 For your first few lessons, we suggest wearing clothes that are easy to move in like tracksuit bottoms and a t-shirt.
 Once you are sure that you wish to continue then you should purchase a white karate uniform.
 A reasonable quality entry-level uniform embroidered with the club crest can be ordered through your instructor.
-The cost varies slightly depending on sizing, but you can expect to pay about £35 for a child’s suit and £45 for an adult’s.
-Superior quality karate uniforms from Japan are also available, but these cost a lot more.
+The cost sometimes varies depending on sizing, but you can expect to pay about £35 for a child’s suit and £45 for an adult’s.
+Superior quality karate uniforms from Japan are also available, but these cost substantially more.